 Avoid using veggies that you’ve never tried before at this stage.
 You might come across some that you don’t like, which will make it harder to get into a vegan diet.

 Take it Slow

-When you’re just beginning to include vegan ingredients and exclude animal products, use a few new ingredients.
-Don’t add a bunch of them to your menus all of a sudden, as this will not make your transition natural.
+When you’re just beginning to include vegan ingredients to replace animal products including dairy and eggs, use a few new ingredients only.
+Meaning, don’t add a bunch of them to your menus all of a sudden, as this will not make your transition natural.